Dental Implants Cost

 Our dental implants and abutments are made of high-quality titanium, a durable material that becomes part of your anatomy after osseointegration.
 Titanium implants may be more expensive than other materials, but they are the gold standard in implant dentistry and offer greater stability and long-term success than other options.
 When cared for properly, your titanium implants can last a lifetime.

 Most dental implant placement procedures are performed under local anesthesia; however, patients who need extra help relaxing during treatment may benefit from additional sedation.
-We offer nitrous oxide, oral conscious, and IV sedation to accommodate your specific needs.
+We offer oral conscious, and IV sedation to accommodate your specific needs.
 Every member of our dental team is trained to provide anesthesia.
 Though anything more than local anesthesia will add to the cost of your treatment, choosing sedation can increase your comfort while in our care.

 Not every patient is ready to immediately receive dental implants after their initial consultation.
 Our advanced technology can help determine if you'll require a bone graft to strengthen your jaw, additional tooth extraction, or periodontal work to improve the health of your gums prior to treatment.
 Preparatory work will add to your final costs, but these treatments can provide a strong foundation for your implants, allowing them to last well into the future.